iionly/avatar_wall/avatar_wall/Readme.txt

 Version History:

+1.9.4 (by iionly):

+- Updated version 1.8.4 for Elgg 1.9.

+1.8.4 (by iionly):

+- Layout adjustments (breadcrumps and title section) to better match the typical Elgg page layout,
+- Some code cleanup.

 1.9.3 (by iionly):

-- updated for Elgg 1.9.
+- Updated version 1.8.3 for Elgg 1.9.

 1.8.3 (by iionly):